Will there be a Messiah season 2 on Netflix? When will it be released? What happened in season 1?

-Of the spate of Netflix unique sequence which have made their method to the platform not too long ago, few can declare to boast a premise as intriguing as Messiah, wherein a CIA officer performed by Michelle Monaghan investigates a modern-day Christ-like determine – aiming to decipher if he’s credible or a con-man.
+Of the spate of Netflix unique collection which have made their option to the platform not too long ago, few can declare to boast a premise as intriguing as Messiah, through which a CIA officer performed by Michelle Monaghan investigates a modern-day Christ-like determine – aiming to decipher if he’s credible or a con-man.

-For those who’re a kind of to have been taken in by that tantalising premise and have already binged the opening season, you is perhaps questioning if and when you’ll be able to count on to see extra.
-Right here’s all the things we all know to this point…
+In case you’re a type of to have been taken in by that tantalising premise and have already binged the opening season, you is perhaps questioning if and when you possibly can anticipate to see extra.
+Right here’s every little thing we all know to date…

 When is Messiah season 2 on Netflix?

-As issues stand, we’ve got no affirmation on whether or not a second season might be ordered by Netflix.
-However this isn’t essentially trigger to stress – it’s frequent observe for the streaming service to attend round a month after debut to announce renewals, so count on extra information in direction of the beginning of February.
+As issues stand, now we have no affirmation on whether or not a second season shall be ordered by Netflix.
+However this isn’t essentially trigger to worry – it’s frequent follow for the streaming service to attend round a month after debut to announce renewals, so anticipate extra information in the direction of the beginning of February.

-If a second season was to be confirmed, then primarily based on the manufacturing schedule for season one, it could be prone to air in some unspecified time in the future in 2021 – maybe a summer time or autumn date.
-After all, ought to any extra conclusive info come our method, we’ll publish it proper right here.
+If a second season was to be confirmed, then primarily based on the manufacturing schedule for season one, it will be more likely to air sooner or later in 2021 – maybe a summer time or autumn date.
+After all, ought to any extra conclusive info come our approach, we’ll submit it proper right here.

 What occurred in Messiah season 1?